Talend Integration Cloud Summer ’16 – The Best of Both Worlds: Security & IT Productivity for AWS

 Dynamic Cluster Resizing for AWS Redshift and EMR

 Back in March, we announced the capability to spin up and spin down EMR or Redshift clusters automatically within a data integration job using Talend Integration Cloud.
 This means that companies don’t need to leave to their clusters idling unnecessarily, which leads to needless expense.
 We’ve now taken this concept a step further by allowing dynamic resizing of EMR or Redshift clusters.
 The impetus for this feature came from the fact that not all analytical workloads are created equal, and companies with heavy data warehousing workloads want to efficiently process their workloads at minimal costs.

 It’s no secret that an increasing number of companies are migrating their legacy databases to AWS Redshift.
 For this reason, data quality profiling is an issue that has become increasingly important.
 Amazon Redshift’s architecture was designed to perform analytics at scale and is vastly different from many of the legacy databases out there today.
 As a result, ETL developers want to constantly collect metadata on their Redshift data warehousing jobs so they can rapidly identify inefficiencies and course correct.
 The Talend Integration Cloud Summer ’16 release includes the ability to profile Redshift data and adds yet another layer of efficiency in enterprise data warehousing operations and, ultimately, increases IT productivity.

 Net-Net: Talend Integration Cloud Summer ’16 wraps up a lot of new features that help IT increase overall productivity and security— two of their top concerns.
 To learn more about the newest version of Talend Integration Cloud, register for this webinar on August 23rd.
-You can also go ‘hands on’ with all these new features using our 30-day free trial.
+You can also go ‘hands on’ with all these new features using our free trial.